fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 `Ubuntu* OS version 20.04 or 22.04 / RHEL* OS version 8.4 or 8.6 / Debian 11.4` on x86 was used as a development and execution OS.
 Follow these steps to compile and execute FIDO Device Onboard (FDO).

-The FDO Client SDK execution depend on OpenSSL* toolkit version.
-Currently we support 1.1.1s (and 3.0) version.
-In this release, to support openssl 3, the deprecated 1.1.1 APIs usage warnings are suppressed and actual porting will be done in a future release.
+The FDO Client SDK execution depends on OpenSSL* toolkit 1.1.1s version.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

 ## 1. Packages Requirements when Building Binaries with TPM* 2.0: